The Shandon Bridge Cork

 A post shared by Restaurant 14A (@14acork)

 Much of the restaurant's produce comes from the English Market, so you know it's going to be high quality.
-The restaurant also works with local producers like Keohane's Seafood of Bantry, CL Family Butcher, and more.
+The restaurant also works with local producers like Keohane's Seafood of Bantry, the CL Family Butcher, and more.

 10:30 a.m.
 Cork City Gaol (Jail)